Martin/General Dynamics RB-57F Canberra: NASA

 Panorama of NASA 926 inside Ellington Field's hangar 990.

 NASA 928 takes to the skies in 2005, carrying a special nose-mounted imaging system that helped NASA track and safeguard Space Shuttle Discovery during the STS-114 "return to flight" mission.

 The Rivet Chip and Rivet Slice aircraft have been used by NASA in support of various research programs.
-NASA first provided funding to modify and operate RB-57F 63-13501 to support the Earth Resources Satellite Program, with modifications taking place at Fort Worth between 26 September 1968 and 14 July 1969 as Project Rivet Rap.
+NASA first provided funding to modify and operate RB-57F 63-13501 to support the Earth Resources Satellite program, with modifications taking place at Fort Worth between 26 September 1968 and 14 July 1969 as Project Rivet Rap.
 Flying as NASA 925 and known as "ESA (Earth Survey Aircraft) No. 3", the WB-57F was used as a flying testbed for the evaluation of multispectral sensors in a "near-space" environment to collect data to be correlated with similar data collected at low altitude and on the ground.
 The Air Force contracted with NASA to provide the aircraft on the condition that its sensor package be easily removed to reconfigure the aircraft quickly for its national security mission if necessary.
 The Rivet Rap was therefore modified to carry aerodynamically faired, plug-in pallets developed by General Dynamics to house both NASA and Air Force primary mission equipment.
 These pallets fit into the bomb bay and connected with existing electrical and cooling outlets and had removable operating consoles that could be fitted into the back seat station in the cockpit.

-In 1972, the high cost to the Air Force of supporting the ESA No. 3 operation became prohibitive and the aircraft was transferred permanently to NASA.
+In 1972, the high cost to the Air Force of supporting the ESA No. 3 operation became prohibitive, and the aircraft was transferred permanently to NASA.
 Two other WB-57Fs were transferred with the inactivation of the 58th WRS and eventually all those in NASA service were issued FAA civil registrations.
 They are designated the NASA High Altitude Research Project at the Johnson Space Center in Houston, Texas, and operate from Ellington Field JRB.
-Three of the four WB-57F aircraft used by NASA remain in operational service with registries expiring in 2021 or 2022, conducting a variety of civil tasks worldwide:
+Three of the four WB-57F aircraft used by NASA remain in operational service, conducting a variety of civil tasks worldwide:

 New low profile paint scheme used on NASA 928 in June 2012.